The big topic of the year is generative AI, a massive new technology. And that means lots of transformation and disruption.

 - In insurance, it might mean getting rid of all your brokers and selling directly – and only online (i.e., Zhong An).

-One consequence of this merging of the online and physical worlds is that traditional industry barriers are starting to move and fall.
+And this gets more interesting as the online and physical worlds keep merging.
+This further erodes traditional industry barriers.
 This has long been a characteristic of online competition (Amazon can easily sell candy bars and digital media on one site), but it is now increasingly happening in the physical world.

 This has a lot to do with the fact that industry barriers have largely been created by tangible fixed assets and their economics.
 You go to one building for healthcare and another for groceries.
+And businesses were mostly separate entities, not connected ecosystems.
 In the real world, you don’t go to one massive store in town for everything you might need to buy.

-So those are three three rules.
+So those are three rules.
 There are tons of other factors of course.
-And most of this is very industry-specific, but I find these three rules to be pretty helpful.
+And most of this is very industry-specific, but I find these three rules to be pretty helpful for staying focused.

 Thanks for reading, – jeff